*Written by AI, Edited by Humans

-The TTM Squeeze Indicator is a volatility and momentum indicator that helps traders identify market direction and potential breakouts.
-Created by John Carter of Simpler Trading, this tool combines Bollinger Bands® and Keltner Channels to gauge market energy.
+The TTM Squeeze Indicator is a newer volatility and momentum indicator that helps traders identify market direction and potential breakouts.
+Created by John Carter of Simpler Trading, this tool combines Bollinger Bands® and Keltner Channels to gauge the strength of market trends.
 If you’re looking to add a powerful tool to your trading arsenal, understanding the TTM Squeeze is a must.
-This article will break down what the TTM Squeeze is, how to use it, and how it compares to other indicators.

 Table of Contents

-- 1 What Is TTM Squeeze Indicator?
+- 1 What Is the TTM Squeeze Indicator?

 - 2 How To Read the TTM Squeeze Indicator